 A deceptively pleasant melody of a bamboo flute resonates through the trees.
 Talon doesn’t need to see the malicious smirk hidden behind Jhin’s mask to know it’s there.
-He will never admit how much he envies the Master of Ceremonies - the way he can savour each kill, or delight over petty tasks such as candle-lighting for his rituals, all with such purpose.
+He will never admit how much he envies the Master of Ceremonies - the way he savours each kill or delights over petty tasks like candle-lighting for his rituals, all with such purpose.

 The Ink-mage saunters into view and mounts Whisper on his shoulder while the tune smoothly alters to a string accompaniment.
 He fires with relish.

 The shot cracks like thunder, zipping directly for the prey enslaved in Thresh’s wall of spectral fire.
 With it, Talon is gone.

 His cloak is a swirl of steeped reds and violets, catching in the wind as he leaps off the trees.
 His sole seeing eye shines like a lonely, blue beacon in the mist.
 In that instant, he’s thankful for the mask again.
 Perhaps, in some inexplicable way, it's the shield that keeps his other half hidden, unaware of the horrors done by his hand, allowing it to be somewhat less demon and more...

 And then the blue dissipates, and in bleeds the colour of the night.

 Talon strikes like a silent storm, a perfect circle of whirling double-edged blades that spin out silver and convene red, just in time with Jhin’s final, explosive shot.
 The effect is utterly devastating.

 “Curtain Call.”
 Jhin’s gravelly voice slurs as he flourishes a practised bow.
 Talon doesn't spare a glance at him or the aftermath, instead making a running leap for the nearest tree.
 Two ascending steps has him deftly vaulting back to the shadows.